auth0/docs/articles/connections/social/box.md

 # Connect your app to Box

-To configure a Box OAuth2 connection, you will need to register your Auth0 tenant on their [developer portal](https://developers.box.com/).
+To configure a Box OAuth2 connection, you will need to register your Auth0 domain on their [developer portal](https://developers.box.com/).

 ## 1. Register a new Box app